Julia Greeley, Servant of God

 Julia’s Intercession

 Intercession at Her Tomb As part of the local phase of Julia’s Cause for Canonization, her body was exhumed at Mt.
 Olivet Cemetery in Wheat Ridge, Colorado, and moved to the Cathedral Basilica of the Immaculate Conception in Denver.
-This was done, both to identify her body and to make its resting place more easily accessible for the faithful so that they might bring their prayers for […]
+This was done, both to identify her body and to make its resting place more easily accessible for the faithful so that they might bring their […]

 The Guild

 The Julia Greeley Guild is a group of men and women dedicated to extending Julia’s fame for sanctity, proposing her as a model of Christian virtue, encouraging private devotion to her, and helping cover some of the expenses of her Cause for Canonization.
-To join in this effort and be aware of activities of the Guild, please print a copy of the invitation-application form, fill in […]
+To join in this effort and be aware of activities of the Guild, please print a copy of the invitation-application form, fill […]